edit on github↗

 )

-result = run(researcher >> writer >> editor, topic)
+pipeline = researcher >> writer >> editor

 What this demonstrates

-Multi-agent pipeline (>>) — three agents run sequentially.
+Multi-agent pipeline (>>): The three agents run sequentially.
 Each agent sees only the output of the previous one, not the raw prompt.
 The researcher’s output is the writer’s input; the writer’s output is the editor’s input.

-Or open http://localhost:6767 to browse execution history and replay past runs.
+Run history: Every execution is stored with inputs, outputs, token usage, and timing.
+Open http://localhost:6767 to browse execution history and replay past runs.

 Run multiple topics concurrently